 You wouldn't entrust your car to a mechanic who didn't know what he was doing, so why risk your company website?
 The dangers are obvious.
 Many actually know very little about web design or how to get the site a high listing position in Google.
 Most find that marketing themselves is difficult and they don't manage to obtain very many clients - they encounter problems when making changes because they have very little web design knowledge and eventually they get bored and give up.
 Where does that leave you - the client who has entrusted their website with a now non-existent company?

 Another danger is the company that has no web design training suddenly deciding to add it on as an extra service within their business.
 Many printers did this a few years ago.
 They generate the code for the website and then they have problems with updating it or making it display correctly on different devices.
-Testing is a crucial part of web design and your website should display correctly on numerous different types of Internet browsers, graphics cards and hardware configurations.
+Testing is a crucial part of web design and websites should display correctly on numerous different types of Internet browsers, graphics cards and hardware configurations.
 Companies that have just 'added on' web design rarely know how to do this.

-Your website is the window on the web to your business.
+A website is the window on the web to a business.
 Often it is the first impression that someone will have of you and the services you offer.
 It's importance should not be under valued and you should think very carefully about who you entrust it to.
 Ask questions about their web design, how long they have been doing it - talk to their clients and look at the their websites.
 Make sure you gather enough information to make an informed decision!

 Webgloss does not use code generators.
 We are all experienced computer programmers and we write every single line of website code by hand.
 The advantages of doing this are too numerous to list.
 Sites perform better in Google, they are maintained efficiently, ongoing optimisation can be applied to them and they give you a professional design that will give your potential clients the right first impression.
 At Webgloss we have collectively written hundreds of complex systems in full blown programming languages including Oracle and C and have years of system administration experience.
 Jane spent 15 years programming statistical systems in Oracle RDBMS on Sun/Unix boxes.
 We are creators of software as well as designers for the Internet.
 You can therefore be sure that we know what we're doing.